choonchernlim/1password-backup-sync/README.md

 # Syncing the Latest Backup File to all Remote Hosts

-To push the latest backup file from current machine to all remote hosts, run Ansible playbook.
+To push the latest backup file from the current machine to all remote hosts, run Ansible playbook.

 ```shell
 ansible-playbook main.yml
 ```

-- On each remote host:
+- In each remote host:

   - Open 1Password.

   - Go to `Preferences` > `Backup`.

-  - The latest backup file should appear on the list.
+  - The synced backup file should appear in the list.

   - Select it and click **Restore** button.